Geowil/LMPGames_MagicSchools/README.md

 ## How does it Work?
-This plugin uses plugin setting objects to configure each school.
-Each school has some specific settings that apply only to that school.
-Other settings override global settings or are overridable by lower level settings.

-Each school has a list of tree objects that contain two methods of configuration for each tree.
-These are the Primary and Secondary configuration settings.

-Each of these is broken down into grade settings which relate to the class learning the spells from the school.
+This plugin makes use of several plugin settings objects to create a configuration for each school.
+These in turn have child objects to define the skill tree and those have their own to define how class grades can access the skills of those trees.
+Each school can be adjusted to your needs and new schools can be added if needed.

+Note tag attributes are also employed for a variety of features.
+More information on those can be found in the Note Tags section below.

-For more detailed information, see the Features section below.
+For more detailed information on the plugin and help with configuration, see the Features and Configuration sections below.

 ## Features
 ### Schools